jonnew/cyclops/resources/beta-kit-getting-started-guide.md

    forum](https://groups.google.com/forum/#!forum/open-ephys), where I will do my best to provide a quick and accurate response.
 1. Pull requests and issue submissions are __welcome__ on the github repo and open ephys forum.
-If you have criticisms, fixes, etc, please let us know so we can implement them ASAP.
+If you have criticisms, fixes, suggestions for improvement in the docs etc, please let us know so we can implement them ASAP.

 Happy stimulating.